Road pricing: Hong Kong

 Hong Kong's Electronic Road Pricing system operated between 1983 and 1985 with positive results.
 Public opposition stalled its permanent implementation.
 Proposals were however raised again in 2012.

 Singapore

 The world's first congestion pricing scheme was introduced in Singapore's core central business district in 1975 as the Singapore Area Licensing Scheme.
-It was extended in 1995 and converted to 100% free-flowing Electronic Road Pricing (Singapore) in September 1998.
+It was extended in 1995 and converted to 100% free-flowing Electronic Road Pricing in September 1998.
 Variable pricing based on congestion levels was introduced in 2007.
 It is one of a number of elements in their Transportation Demand Management, which also includes high annual road tax, custom duties and vehicle registration fees for new vehicles, a quota system for new vehicles and heavy investment in public transportation.
 Singapore has one of the highest per capita incomes in Asia, but fewer than 30% of Singaporean households own cars.

 Europe

 Austria

 A distance-based charging scheme called Go-Maut was implemented in Austria for all vehicles over 3.5 tonnes on motorways in 2004.
 In addition, all vehicles under 3.5 tonnes are required to buy a sticker or vignette to access the Austrian motorway network, which is owned and operated by a state-owned company called ASFINAG.
 The vignette enables the vehicle to use almost the entire motorway network in Austria for a specific period of time, with the lower charge set at €8 for 10 days.
 However, there is an additional toll charge for selected routes, such as long tunnels and expensive routes through the Alps.